angelddaz/bridgetomasters/spreadsheets.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 # Main takeaways:
 1. "Real world" data and data analysis is rarely fancier than this.
-Don't discount training on small datasets.
+Don't discount beginner training on small datasets as anything but real analysis and real data.
 2. Do not try to memorize the spreadsheet formulas we use; (SUMIF, LEFT, RIGHT, etc.)
 * The much more important hurdle (than memorizing formulas or functions) is being able to ask the right question in Google or to people who know the programming language/software.
 It takes a while to get there but you can do it!
 3. Bad quality data collection is a lot of times in balance with time, money, or effort.